TWENTY months old

 And breathing is key for meditation.
 It creates a rhythm, an awareness and the ability to connect with the greater power that gives me the energy to inhale and exhale in the first place.

-When I close my eyes and seal my lips and start slowly breathing through my nose, I’m taken to a place in my head that I want to always stay.
+When I close my eyes and seal my lips and start slowly breathing through my nose, I’m taken to a place in my head that I wish I could always stay.
 My focus is strong and my thoughts are intentional, rather than covered up by the constant background noise I wish I could just shut up.

 And I’ll get an idea about somewhere to go, something to write about, someone to call….which all feels right, like something divine is guiding me and the thought that comes.